-- If a student does not successfully pass the initial check off, he or she will be required to schedule time in the skills lab for additional practice prior to rescheduling the second attempt to demonstrate proficiency in performing the skill. - Students who have failed a skill twice will receive a Letter of Unsatisfactory Progress which will affect their eligibility to participate in a clinical assignment and status in the nursing program. - Students are expected to attend their practice lab group session prepared to have a scholarly conversation regarding the content for that session.
+- If a student does not successfully pass the initial check off, he or she will be required to schedule time in the skills lab for additional practice prior to rescheduling the second attempt to demonstrate proficiency in performing the skill. - Students who have failed a skill twice will be required to meet with an instructor to receive an academic counseling form and review the specific skill procedure.
+If the student is unable to pass the skill after the third attempt, they will be required to meet with the A & P committee to determine program progression. - Students are expected to attend their practice lab group session prepared to have a scholarly conversation regarding the content for that session.
 Faculty are authorized to exclude a student from participation in clinical laboratory sessions when the student is unprepared, when the student is tardy, when performance falls below a competent level, when the Standards of Conduct policy is violated. - When attending skills check-off the student will be graded pass/fail for each required skill.
 Grading will include attendance, student preparedness and participation.